Perceptron Theory Can Predict the Accuracy of Neural Networks: Introduction

 \section{Introduction}

 Due to its ability to provide data-driven solutions to many previously unsolved problems, machine learning is rapidly changing many areas of our life.
-At the same pace, there is also growing demand from society~\cite{HLAIEthics, USAI16} to improve transparency and interpretability of machine learning solutions, in particular Artificial Neural Networks (ANNs).
-One avenue to understand ANNs is to build models that can predict the performance of these networks \cite{egmont1994quality, UnterthinerPredAcc2020,DeChantPredAcc2019}.
-The most recent works~\cite{UnterthinerPredAcc2020,DeChantPredAcc2019} train another estimator ANN to perform the prediction.
+At the same time, there is growing demand from society~\cite{HLAIEthics, USAI16} to provide transparency and interpretability of machine learning solutions.
+For Artificial Neural Networks (ANNs) this requires a deeper understanding of their underlying principles.
+There are many different approaches to this problem, for example, discovering and characterizing structure and dynamics emerging during the training phase, such as geometrical structures of the classifier~\cite{papyan2020prevalence}, a classification behavior called shortcut learning~\cite{GeirhosShortcut2020}, or information content about input against training class~\cite{shwartz2017opening}.
+Another important avenue for understanding ANNs is through studying large ANNs in transfer learning tasks~\cite{BommasaniOpportunities2021}.
+This can reveal to what extent input-output mappings are just memorized wholesale, in contrast to the input being dissected for specific parts that should elicit a particular output.
+To provide the transparency of ANN computations, it is crucial to analyze the decisions in trained ANNs and to predict and explain the quality of decisions.
+One avenue to assess the decision quality is to build models that can predict ANN's performance~\cite{egmont1994quality, UnterthinerPredAcc2020,DeChantPredAcc2019}.\footnote{ In the scope of this study, by performance we refer to ANN's empirical accuracy measured on the test data for the corresponding classification problem.
+Interchangeably, the term ``actual accuracy'' is also used when appropriate. } The most recent works~\cite{UnterthinerPredAcc2020,DeChantPredAcc2019} train another estimator ANN to perform the prediction.

-Here, we propose an alternative approach for predicting the expected accuracy on classification problems for different trained networks including deep ANNs, as well as Echo State Networks (ESNs)~\cite{Jaeger12}.
-Our approach does not require training another ANN, rather it is based on a theory of the simple one-layer perceptron, which can describe the last layer of the ANN.
-The perceptron theory generalizes an earlier theory~\cite{Frady17}, proposed for Vector Symbolic Architectures and ESNs with unitary recurrent connections.
+Here, we propose an alternative approach for predicting the expected accuracy on classification problems for different trained networks including deep networks, as well as echo state networks (ESNs)~\cite{Jaeger12}.
+Our approach does not require training another ANN, rather it is based on the theory of the simple one-layer perceptron, which can describe the last layer of the ANN.
+The perceptron theory generalizes an earlier theory~\cite{Frady17}, proposed for hyperdimensional computing or, synonymously, vector symbolic architectures (HD/VSA) and ESNs with unitary recurrent connections.